-- Experts also say that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes, but this is not considered as the main way the virus spreads.
+- Experts also say that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or eyes, but this is not considered the main way the virus spreads.

 However, it is the panic that is making Coronavirus more dangerous for everybody.
-Hoarding enormous quantities of toilet paper, crates of bottled water or five-year supplies of hand sanitizer is irrational and impacting your fellow citizens.
+Hoarding enormous quantities of toilet paper, crates of bottled water or five-year supplies of hand sanitizer is irrational and impacts your fellow citizens.
 Taking preventive measures is good but doing such things as a result of panic is not going to help anyone.

 We must understand that this is a pandemic now and it can’t be eliminated overnight.
 We also can’t discount the fact that within a month number of confirmed infected people could rise from hundreds to lacs & over 100 countries have already come under its radar.
 But there are ways with which we can reduce its impact & together we can tame this virus.
 The virus has shown exponential growth in countries like China, Italy, and Iran.
 Do check the references below for more in-depth details on these stats.

-Ways to stop the spreading of coronavirus
+Ways to Stop the spreading of coronavirus

 There are some basic things that we can do to protect ourselves from coming into contact with this deadly virus.
-Bitter Truth is there is no vaccine for Coronavirus yet, but Israel Scientists are claiming to have reached the egress for the same.
-Hopefully we get a vaccine soon, till then the only way to keep yourself safe from this deadly virus is to take some preventive measures which are as follows:
+The Bitter Truth is there is no vaccine for Coronavirus yet, but Israel Scientists are claiming to have reached the egress for the same.
+Hopefully, we get a vaccine soon, till then the only way to keep yourself safe from this deadly virus is to take some preventive measures which are as follows:

 - Wearing a mask will be helpful; if you are treating or taking care of a sick or infected person.